 Post Withdrawal Disbursement

 If the student did not receive all of the funds that were earned prior to withdrawing, a post-withdrawal disbursement may be due.
+If the student is eligible for a post withdrawal disbursement of a grant, it must be disbursed within 45 days.
 If the post-withdrawal disbursement includes loan funds, the student must give permission before the funds can be disbursed.
+Students will be notified within 30 days of the date of the withdrawal determination of any direct loan eligibility, or a parent for a Direct Parent PLUS loan eligibility.
+The student and/or parent have 14 days to respond to this notification.
+If the student or parent does not respond to this notification within that time frame, the school is not required to make the post-withdrawal disbursement.
 USD may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges.
 Permission is required to use the post-withdrawal grant disbursement for all other school charges.
-Students will be notified of post-withdrawal disbursement eligibility within 30 days of the date of withdrawal determination.
+If a post withdrawal disbursement from a loan results in a credit balance, the credit balance will be refunded to the student and/or the parent in the case of a Direct Parent PLUS loan as soon as possible, but no later than 14 days after the credit balance has occurred.
 The school must return the Title IV funds within 45 days of the date the school determines the student withdrew.

 Before processing a Return to Title IV Funds, the University must verify the student began attendance in all classes used to determine financial aid eligibility.
 The University will contact all instructors to verify class attendance.
 If a faculty member indicates that a student never attended, the University will first adjust the disbursed aid if there is a resulting change in eligibility and then calculate the Return of Title IV Funds.
 As a result, the student may end up owing the institution for the amount of unearned aid.
 If the student never attended any classes, all aid will be cancelled and the student billed for all outstanding charges.